Watch This EXCLUSIVE "Loving" Featurette Highlighting the Supreme Court Case That Paved the Way for Marriage Equality

 Edie Windsor and Thea Spyer had married in Toronto ten years before Spyer was diagnosed with Multiple Sclerosis.
 After having been married for 44 years, Spyer passed away in 2009.
 At that time, Windsor was forced to pay over $600,000 in federal and state inheritance taxes because she was not recognized as Spyer's legal spouse.
 Taken to court on the basis of having violated Equal Protection principles, Windsor won her case in a 5-4 vote.
 A landmark case for many reasons, including the fact that the client and all members of the winning team were women.

-Expected to re-highlight one of these very historic marriage equality cases when it hits theaters this fall on November 4, "Loving" will tell the powerful story of the family who refused to get divorced because their love was not something others could deem inappropriate.
+Expected to re-highlight one of these very historic marriage equality cases when it hits theaters on November 4, "Loving" will tell the powerful story of the family who refused to get divorced because their love was not something others could deem inappropriate.